 - Want to hide your table until the full-page loads?
 Use the Hide Table feature.

-- You can display a filter below in column, or create a filter within the form.
-Do this with the Advanced Filtering feature, or Filter in Form feature, respectively.
+- You can display a filter below in the column or create a filter within the form.
+Do this with the Advanced Filtering feature or Filter in Form feature.

 - Go to the Table Tools feature to copy a table, save it to Excel, or save it to CSV.

 - You can sort tables with the Enable Sorting feature.
 For this, limit a table’s width with the Limit Table Layout feature.
-Alternatively, go to the Display Length feature if you wish to define how many entries are to display on a page.
+Alternatively, go to the Display Length feature to define how many entries are to display on a page.

-- Another feature that may come in handy is Sum/Totals Row.
-It calculates the sum of all numeric columns data values.
+- Another feature that may come in handy is the Sum/Totals Row.
+It calculates the sum of all numeric columns’ data values.

-Step 4: Nice-looking may be OK; but, when you want your table to look impeccable
+Nice-looking may be OK; but, when you want your table to look impeccable.

 You can preview your table to see the changes you’ve made (you don’t have to go back and forth to do this).

 You can preview your table.
-Like this, you can make sure it is structured just the way you want it.
-Afterwards, you can get involved with the aesthetics, which include –
+Like this, you can ensure it is structured the way you want.
+Afterward, you can get involved with the aesthetics, which include:

-Adding different colors and changing font sizes among others.
-You can also edit each column in accordance with its type – text, numbers, or strings.
+Adding different colors and changing font sizes, among others.
+You can also edit each column by its type — text, numbers, or strings.

-Step 5: Shortcode – Save, copy, and add the table to your page
+Shortcode — Save, copy, and add the table to your page.

 You can navigate to the wpDataTables dashboard.
 Here, you can see your new creation in all its glory.
-You can see its type, its title, the shortcode for inputting onto your page, plus an option to duplicate it.
+You can see its type, title, shortcode for inputting onto your page, and an option to duplicate it.

-Copy the shortcode, and navigate to the page or post you’ve selected.
+Copy the shortcode, and navigate to the selected page or post.
 Paste the shortcode into the page editor to add the table to your page.

 It’s easy to place the table exactly where you want it on the page.
 Having done so, you can start building content around it.

-Your table should look the same as when you last previewed it.
+Your table should look the same as when you reviewed it.

 This is where the wpDataChart Wizard comes into play.
-It takes your data and turns it into a chart or graph, and it only requires a few clicks.
+It takes your data and turns it into a chart or graph, only requiring a few clicks.

 wpDataTables handles financial or operational statistics with ease.
 You can use it for large catalogs that feature products or services.
 In addition, you can use it to do complex data analyses and comparisons.

-This remarkable plugin does more than work with data.
-With a few clicks, it also relieves you of hours seemingly unending work.
+This plugin does more than work with data.
+With a few clicks, it also relieves you of hours of seemingly unending work.